-Gillette Internal Organ Injury Lawyers
+Gillette Internal Organ Injury Attorneys

 There are lots of ways that trauma can damage your body, but a common result is internal bleeding.
 This can happen in the chest, abdomen, organs such as the kidneys or spleen, body cavities, and even inside the eyes or the muscles and tissues that line the heart.
 You may even suffer an organ rupture or tear.
 In many cases, you will be in pain almost immediately, but other times, the bleeding may not be evident right away.
 In the worst cases, you can go into a state of shock.

 Internal bleeding can be difficult to identify, even for trained medical professionals.
 That’s why you should be on the lookout for the symptoms of internal injuries after any crash or impact, like: